sayeedkhannabil/Software-Engineering-1/README.md

 ## Issues

-* We wanted user to be able to search with released_date of the games.
-However we realized that it is not very common to search games using released date so we removed the feature.
+* Because of the time constraint, we did not implement `Game Recommendation` feature and `Try Game` feature.
-* We have added `Genre` to the game description.
-We wanted to implement a sort functionality to sort the games according to the the `Genre`.
-However we have decided to sort functionality with genre and decided to do it on the next iteration if we have time.
+* We did not used script for the database. if the marker need to restore the database to original state, just delete it and reinstall.

 ## Project Demo